 If you’ve been diagnosed with ageusia, your healthcare provider can help you find ways to manage your symptoms until you regain your sense of taste.
 In the meantime, be sure to eat a healthy, well-balanced diet.
-Many people with ageusia find it difficult to eat.
-A healthy diet ensures that you’re obtaining the nutrition you need.
+Many people with ageusia find it difficult to eat, but a healthy diet ensures that you’re obtaining the nutrition you need.

-Sometimes ageusia is an obvious side effect of another health condition.
-But if you develop a sudden loss of sense of taste, call your healthcare provider immediately.
+Sometimes, ageusia is an obvious side effect of another health condition.
+But if you develop a sudden loss of sense of taste, call a healthcare provider immediately.
 They’ll run tests to determine the root cause and design a personalized treatment plan to improve your symptoms.

 Understanding your diagnosis can help you make informed decisions about your health.
-Here are some questions you may want to ask your healthcare provider:
+Some questions you may want to ask your healthcare provider include

 A note from Cleveland Clinic

+Ageusia is the loss of sense of taste.
 Losing your sense of taste is inconvenient and can have a negative impact on your quality of life.
 But it can also point to other, more serious health concerns.
-Additionally, ageusia can prevent you from detecting spoiled food and drinks — or it can lead to malnutrition and unwanted weight loss.
+It can also prevent you from detecting spoiled food and drinks — or lead to malnutrition and unwanted weight loss.
 Fortunately, ageusia is usually temporary and goes away once the underlying condition has been treated.
-To learn more about your options